Rangers to make 'changes' for Sparta

 Sparta's 1-0 win on matchday two, if anything, flattered Rangers, who were second best until late in the match.
 That gave the Prague side a foothold in Group A after their opening draw with Brondby.

-However, successive defeats by group winners Lyon allowed Rangers to draw level on points with Jindrich Trpisovsky's side.
+However, successive defeats by group winners Lyon allowed Rangers to draw level on points with Pavel Vrba's side.
 And, despite a weekend 4-0 loss to Slovacko, Sparta still lead their domestic league.

 What they said